• Skip to primary navigation

 Are all types of pectin the same?

-I experimented with Sure Jell MCP (Modified Citrus Pectin) powdered pectin, Ball Freezer Pectin (Instant pectin), and good ol' reliable Sure Jell powdered pectin that you boil 1 minute in water.
+I experimented with Sure Jell MCP (Modified Citrus Pectin) powdered fruit pectin, Ball Freezer Pectin (Instant pectin), and good ol' reliable Sure Jell powdered pectin that you boil 1 minute in water.

 Hands down, the traditional package of Sure Jell pectin worked best.
 It gelled (firmed up) on the first try.
 The MCP and Ball instant pectin resulted in a very soft-set marmalade that I was not satisfied with.
 I read the directions in the package to retry the second batch (basically adding a little more sugar and pectin) and it ended up fairly close to the Sure Jell traditional pectin.

-Marmalade vs. Jam
+Marmalade vs Jam

 What's the difference?
 Basically, jam is made with the whole fruit, jelly is made with only the juice of the fruit, and marmalade is made with or includes citrus fruit or at the very least the peel of an orange.
+There is actually pectin in the pith (white part) of the orange, so that alone helps to help set up the marmalade if it is cooked on the stovetop method.

-Secondly, freezer jam captures the fresh taste of the fruit because it's typically not cooked at all so when I slather my biscuits with it later on in the Winter, it takes me right back to the taste of sweet summer berries while I watch the snow fall outside......oh, wait!
+So, when I slather my biscuits with peach jam later on in the winter, it takes me right back to the taste of sweet summer peaches, while I watch the snow fall outside......oh, wait!

 I got a little carried away...
 I do live in Alabama so, we actually don't see a lot of snow.
 But, it does get cold enough to reminisce about long hot days of summer....now, those we certainly have plenty of!